Terms & Conditions

 Stampd respects your privacy and appreciates the relationship with you.
 On this basis, the following presents the privacy practices for stampd.

-The documents that a user issues for blockchain stamping through stampd’s service are locally read by the user’s browser and they are not by any means uploaded to stampd’s servers.
+The documents that a user issues for simple blockchain stamping through stampd’s service are locally read by the user’s browser and they are not by any means uploaded to stampd’s servers.
 Only the documents’ SHA256 hash (constituted by an alphanumeric string from which it is impossible to produce the original document) is transmitted to our server.
 This means that stampd cannot and will not have any form of access to the user’s documents when the simple blockchain stamping takes place.

 Stampd shall never email you, unless you have explicitly chosen to receive emails from stampd.
 We will also contact you by email only in the case that you have requested information or clarifications from us.